fpdavis/QuoteOfTheDay/README.md

                             Valid values are 0 to 255.
 0 = invisible, 255 = fully opaque.
                             255 is the default value.

+   BibleVersion: Integer corresponding to a list of Bible Translations to pull from.

     WindowNames: This is a comma seperated list of LaunchBox windows names to match against.
                  This is used to determine the size and placement of the quote.
 This should not need to be changed.
 Empty or inaccurate values in this setting will